 7 Components of an Edge Strategy

 You’re likely aware by now of the benefits of—and virtual necessity for—an edge strategy.
-A global data tsunami is being fueled by IoT everywhere, emerging 5G technology and a flood of mobile devices enabling all that connectivity.
+A global data tsunami is being fueled by everything as a service and IoT everywhere, with emerging 5G technology and a flood of mobile devices enabling all that connectivity.
 By enabling the deployment of data as close to the consumer as possible, edge computing has become indispensable to enterprises of all sizes.

 - Develop service offerings that support edge deployments